seanevanlee/project-4/README.md

 #### Technologies Used:

-here
+MERN Stack, HTML, CSS, AWS

 ##### Getting Started:

-A link to the deployed app (Heroku)
+A link to the deployed app: https://easy-jade-wombat-vest.cyclic.app/

-A link to the Trello board used for the project's planning that includes user stories, wireframes & an ERD.
+A link to the Trello board used for the project's planning that includes user stories, wireframes & an ERD: https://trello.com/b/e3HOEMjr/project-4

 ##### Next Steps: